Peyman-Ayoubvand/mardass-woocommerce-store/README.md

 ---

-## 🛍️ Shop Page Customization
+## 🛍️ Shop Page (Filtering System)

-The default shop layout was extended by adding a fully functional sidebar with product filtering capabilities.

-Key improvements:

-- Added a custom WooCommerce sidebar using widgets
-- Integrated product filters including price range, size, color, and category
+- Implemented a sidebar-based product filtering system (price, size, color, category)
-- Implemented product search functionality within the shop sidebar
+- Integrated product search functionality within the shop page
-- Enabled sidebar layout through theme customization (Astra Product Catalog settings)
-- Converted the shop page from a full-width layout to a structured sidebar layout
+- Configured and structured the shop layout into a sidebar-based layout

-Responsive adjustments:

-- On mobile devices, filters are displayed in a compact, toggle-based interface for better usability
+- Optimized filtering UX for both desktop and mobile devices
-- Optimized layout and spacing for smaller screens
+- Improved product browsing experience with better layout and accessibility
-- Maintained accessibility of filtering options without cluttering the UI

 ---